 There’s a good chance that you’re overwhelmed with the choice of the 250,000 podcasts that exist on the Interwebs.
 To give you a little kickstart and help you out, I thought I would share the podcasts that I’m currently subscribed to and/or listened to in the past.
 These are very roughly in order of preference, with my favorite listed first:

 - The Fizzle Show: A show for independent lifestyle entrepreneurs.
 The funny thing, however, is that I’m not one and I don’t necessarily intend to be one.
 To me, this show is more about a group of people that live their lives on their own terms, refuse to settle with average and unfulfilling lives, and show that business can and should be exclusively about helping the human being instead of exploiting the consumer.
 Now, they prove that no matter how weird or unsexy it may be, it is possible to make a living doing something you care about.
-Plus, Chase Reeves is hilarious.
+Plus, Chase Reeves is amazing.

 - Freakonomics: A podcast about that's more about human nature than economics.
 It’s nice for getting a balanced and original view of societal trends in a very conversational and human style.
 Some of their most interesting episodes include wondering how much a President actually matters, how tipping at restaurants is one of the most nonsensical practices in business (one of my favorites), and a very insightful interview with Daily Show host Trevor Noah.

 - What She Wants: Didn’t expect to see this one, did you?
 This is an extremely entertaining, conversational podcast that also provides a nice insight into the, well, different lifestyle of Los Angeles (where they live and record from).
 It’s filled with not just dating and relationship advice, but also general advice about how to be a better listener, develop your conversational skills, and just be a better person in general.